techbloglol/techblog.lol/content/post/getting-started-with-zfs-on-osx.md

 I touched on how to set some of the various properties that can apply to datasets in the previous section, but note that you need to remember to set these at least once.

 ZFS de-duplication is a tricky matter and, honestly, I wouldn't recommend it.
 The memory and cpu requirements for the dataset get to be pretty big and supposedly there's another stability issue to consider.
-I thought I would get some pretty big de-duplication ratios, but I've seen space savings of less than 5% on my biggest datasets.
+I thought I would get some pretty big de-duplication ratios, but I've seen space savings of less than 5% on my biggest datasets which consist of what I assumed to be largly similar data (Windows VMs).

 Compression, on the other hand, is where it's at.
-ZFS allows for the excellent [lz4](https://cyan4973.github.io/lz4/) algorithm which is designed for speed.
+ZFS allows for the excellent [lz4](https://cyan4973.github.io/lz4/) algorithm which is designed for speed that likely exceeds the throughput of your disks.
 I would recommend keeping this enabled on all of your pools.

 ```bash
 $ zfs set compression=lz4 tank